xinwang1/conference-hugo/content/Overview.md

 weight: 10
 ---

 Quantum Information and Optimization (QIOP) workshop (量子信息与优化研讨会) focuses on the intersection of quantum information and optimization theory, two rapidly advancing fields with transformative potential.

-This workshop aims to foster interdisciplinary collaboration by bringing together experts to explore cutting-edge research on topics such as optimization in quantum information theory, quantum error correction, quantum circuit design, quantum algorithms for optimization, and optimization of quantum systems.
+This workshop aims to foster interdisciplinary collaboration by bringing together experts to explore cutting-edge research on topics such as
+- optimization in quantum information theory
+- optimization in quantum machine learning
+- quantum circuit design and optimization
+- quantum algorithms for optimization problems
+- optimization of quantum systems
+- hybrid quantum-classical optimization methods.
 By bridging these fields, the workshop seeks to advance theoretical foundations, develop innovative algorithms, and address large-scale real-world problems.

 ## Location

-The workshop will take place at TIANYUAN Center ([天元数学国际交流中心](http://tianyuan.amss.ac.cn/)), Yiliang, Kunming, Yunnan.
+The workshop will take place at TIANYUAN Center ([天元数学国际交流中心](http://tianyuan.amss.ac.cn/)), Yiliang (宜良), Kunming, Yunnan.

 ## Dates